Crew

 Crew training — no, not the training you are thinking of

-Written by Jill on June 15, 2009 at 9:59 am
+Written by on Jun 15, 2009

 The Challenge Walk is only three months away, which means it's time to be training.
 But crew training is so different from walker training.
 For crew, now is the time we come up with our themes for the rest stops — the wackier the better for my crew!